 Ezugwu, C. (2023).
 Momentous Little Efforts: Going the Extra Mile as a Tutor.
 Presented at The Inaugural Annual Tutoring Conference | Guilford County Schools & Institute for Partners in Education (Tutoring Collaborative), Greensboro, North Carolina.

-"Customer Churn Predicton" - Solving Problems with Data Analysis
+"Customer Churn Prediction" | Solving Problems with Data Analysis Professional Graduate-Level Course

 High-level analysis of customer churn prediction using machine learning (ML) modeling techniques.